mdditt2000/prometheus/README.md

 ## Connecting To Prometheus Dashboard via F5 Container Ingress Services

-You can view the deployed Prometheus dashboard in two ways.

-* Using Kubectl port forwarding
+Connect to the Prometheus dashboard via a VirtualServer configured on BIG-IP

 * Exposing the Prometheus deployment as a service with F5 Load Balancer using Container Ingress Services

 ### Using Kubectl port forwarding